volodya-lombrozo/newsman/docs/do-you-trust-me.md

        - The server is weak, we may fail the delivery of the dataset, report milestone will be missed [#557].
 ```

 But how can we fix this problem?
-Of course, AI:
+Of course, with the use of AI.

 ```
 I have a weekly report with different parts that use various formatting styles.